LineGrid#

 A (3,

-) array containing the x, y, and z positions of the grid points. (read-only)
+size) array containing the x, y, and z positions of the grid points. (read-only) All positions’ coordinates are in meters by default (see here).

 A unique identifier for the grid, based on its properties. (read-only)